News of the Women's Caucus for Art

 Pods are smaller circles of WCA/NH members who live nearby and want to connect to work, play, see shows together, etc. You are encouraged to "Pod hop" to have more personal time with other groups!
 If you don't see a Pod in your area, invite a few friends over and start one, or advertise for artists in your area in ArtGenda!

 Artist's Meeting Point (AMP)

-AMP, the just north of Concord Pod, will be meeting at 10 am on Monday, October 12 The meetings will be via Zoom, so email me if you would like to get the link.
-We'll be sharing our artwork and ideas, so please have your examples ready on your desktop.
+AMP, the just north of Concord Pod, will be meeting via Zoom at 10 a.m. on November 9 and then December 14.
+We'll be sharing our art work and ideas, so please remember to get you images on your desktop to share.